asdiapotatisen/SVData/.github/README.md

 Run SVData.exe.
 To learn more about the functions of the different menus, head over to the [wiki](https://github.com/asdiapotatisen/SVData/wiki).

-## Contributing
-Pull requests are welcome.
-For major changes, please open an discussion first to discuss what you would like to change.

 ## License
 [GPL-2.0 License](https://choosealicense.com/licenses/gpl-2.0/)